-- State and territory representation on the MAB - periodic presentation to the Skills and Workforce Ministerial Council, including consultation on the annual work plan - State and Territory Partnership forum - specialist working groups to consider labour market and skills system issues - participation in regular Federated Industry Skills Network meetings - regular and ad hoc bilateral meetings with jurisdictions.
+- State and territory representation on the MAB - periodic presentation to the Skills and Workforce Ministerial Council, including consultation on the annual work plan - State and Territory Partnership forum - specialist working groups to consider labour market and skills system issues participation in regular Federated Industry Skills Network meetings - · regular and ad hoc bilateral meetings with jurisdictions.

 JSA maintains dialogue with JSCs through attendance at the quarterly JSC CEO forums, regular joint workshops and bilateral meetings and projects.
 The department, JSA and JSCs have developed an operating protocol to ensure a smooth flow of communication and engagement.
-JSA has developed a data sharing platform for the JSCs to facilitate access to all of JSA's data resources and provided input into and feedback on JSA workforce plans.
+JSA has developed a data sharing platform for the JSCs to facilitate access to all JSA's data resources and provides input into and feedback on JSA workforce plans.

-JSA's engagement activities will also move to a more proactive stance with the appointment of Deputy Commissioners, as permitted under the Jobs and Skills Australia Act 2022.
-The appointment of Deputy Commissioners will substantially increase our capacity to more proactively engage with a wider range of stakeholders and raise the profile of JSA's work.
+JSA's engagement activities are also moving to a more proactive stance with the appointment of Deputy Commissioners, as permitted under the Jobs and Skills Australia Act 2022.
+The appointment of Deputy Commissioners substantially increases our capacity to more proactively engage with a wider range of stakeholders and raise the profile of JSA's work.

-In the second half of 2024, JSA will develop a new communication strategy, with the aim of further lifting JSA's public profile and taking a more proactive stance with media and communications activities.
+JSA is developing a new communication strategy, with the aim of further lifting JSA's public profile and taking a more proactive stance with media and communications activities.